The Battle of Second Manassas: Then & Now

 On August 30, Porter's troops launched the largest Union attack of the battle across Mrs. Dogan's farm.
 For years the NPS has owned the land directly in front of the Deep Cut, but that land embodies only about two-thirds of the Union front as it advanced on August 30.
 The Dogan tract now under consideration by the Trust is as important a piece of hallowed ground as exists at Manassas.
 With the clearing the NPS has done around this parcel in recent years, its thick (and non-historic woods) now stand like an ink spot on an otherwise vivid canvas.
 Personally, I can think of no parcel I'd rather see preserved than this one.

 The Deep Cut section of the Second Manassas battlefield.
 This photo is taken from the unfinished railroad position looking back in the direction of the oncoming Federal attack.
 The Groveton Monument stands to the right.
-The treeline in the background represents the edge of a 44-acre tract that the Civil War Trust is working to save.
+The treeline in the background represents the edge of a 44-acre tract that the Civil War Trust worked to save in 2011.

 CWT: Do you have a favorite story associated with Second Manassas?